 Warhol met Lydia Joel in the early 1950s at a dance concert, she was Editor-in-Chief of Dance magazine from 1952-69.
 Lydia Joel was later portrayed by Debbie Allen in the movie Fame (after leaving Dance Magazine, Lydia became the head of the dance department at the School of Performing Arts, 1973-84).

-The 49 original ink drawings are curated into groups, including performing ballerinas, an array of dancing figures clothed in half white and half black, acrobats and circus performers, famous destinations such as Covent Garden and the Eiffel Tower, as well as a series based on a sketched character with only a head and arms in various mundane poses.
-This child-like character repeats itself in a collective of images with gears, cogs and wires, appearing lost in a progression of moving parts.
+The 49 original ink drawings were curated into groups, including performing ballerinas, an array of dancing figures clothed in half white and half black, acrobats and circus performers, famous destinations such as Covent Garden and the Eiffel Tower, as well as a series based on a sketched sprite character with only a head and arms in various mundane poses.
+This child-like character repeats itself in a collective of images with gears, cogs and wires, and appears lost in a progression of moving parts.
 Within the collection of 49 drawings, Warhol's direction changes over the years, from whimsical to perplexing.
-These unaffected and introspective drawings are a reflection of Warhol's experiences during his formative years and provide a view into the artist's cryptic visual language.
-Warhol quote: “I never wanted to be a painter; I wanted to be a tap dancer”
+These unaffected and introspective drawings are a reflection of Warhol's experiences during his formative artist career and provide a view into the artist's cryptic visual language.

 "I never wanted to be a painter; I wanted to be a tap dancer."